forcedotcom/salesforcedx-vscode/docs/_articles/en/localdev/lwclocaldev.md

 The Local Development Server is a Salesforce CLI plug-in that configures and runs a Lightning Web Components-enabled server on your computer.
 You can develop Lightning web components and see live changes without publishing the components to an org.

+> [!WARNING]
+> This plugin is out of date and does not work with `@AuraEnabled` Apex methods.
+The best use you can get out of it is some light wireframing.

 ## Run Local Development Salesforce CLI Commands in VS Code

 The Local Development server uses the following Salesforce CLI commands.